Windows of Opportunity

 The Windows of Opportunity Campaign seeks to raise money to restore our historic auditorium windows while also providing immediate funding to bridge the unexpected economic hardships and financial aid needs that our families face due to the Covid-19 pandemic.
 A gift to the campaign presents a unique opportunity to leave a lasting legacy to St. Jean Baptiste at an unprecedented moment as well as to be permanently recognized within the school building.
 Donors may also use a naming opportunity to honor a faculty or family member, a graduating class, or a friend.
 These opportunities can be secured by an outright gift or through a donation that is pledged over three years.

-The dedication for each window will be marked with a discreet, elegant plaque affixed to the wall next to the window or door.
+The dedication for each window will be marked with a discreet, elegant plaque affixed to the wall next to the window, door, or at the front of the room in the case of the skylight.
+The plaque will be placed once the final installment has been paid.

 For additional information please contact Kathryn Collins, Vice President of Institutional Advancement, at [email protected] or 212-288-1645 x121